 Foot!
 All parts of Tallinn that I would recommend seeing are all within walking distance and accessible by foot.

 Start your visit to Tallinn by learning the history of the city.
-The free walking tour takes place everyday at noon, no reservations required.
+The free walking tour takes place every day at noon, no reservations required.
 You’ll end the tour in the main square.
 From there make your way to Telliskivi to explore Balti Jaama Turg, Tallinn’s market.
-You can get anything from ice cream, to cakes, fruits and vegetables, to clothes.
+You can get anything from ice cream to cakes, fruits, and vegetables, to clothes.
 The market has something for everyone and is more unique than any other market I’ve been to; it’s definitely worth the look around.

-After spending some time in the hipster neighborhood of Telliskivi, head back to old town for a taste of city views and Russian Revival architecture.
+After spending some time in the hipster neighborhood of Telliskivi, head back to the old town for a taste of city views and Russian Revival architecture.
 Make sure to climb St. Olaf’s Church for sweeping views of the city (closed during the winter), and take advantage of the free entry into Alexander Nevsky Cathedral.